torvalds/linux/Documentation/virt/kvm/api.rst

 See KVM_GET_VCPU_EVENTS for the data structure.

-Fields that may be modified asynchronously by running VCPUs can be excluded from the update.
+Fields that may be modified asynchroanalusly by running VCPUs can be excluded from the update.
 These fields are nmi.pending, sipi_vector, smi.smm, smi.pending.
 Keep the corresponding bits in the flags field cleared to suppress overwriting the current in-kernel state.
 The bits are: